vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 The Instruments are those of the Eye etc. The Habitat consists of the Egg (Brahmāṇḍa)*, composed of the Fourteen Spheres.
 The Egg is likened to a wood-apple, a result of the Quintuplicated Elements and of Prarabdha (or the sum of the Karmic forces set agoing by the countless souls whose destiny is linked with this particular Egg or System of world-process).

 (The description of it is) thus:-Bh is like the lotus.
 The Meru is like the pericarp.
 To the South of Mēru are (situate) the Varshas: Bharata, Kimpurusha, and Hari.
 To the North are the Varshas: Ramyaka, Hiranyaka and Mēru.
-To the East is the Varsha Bhadrāšva.
+To the East is the Varsha Bhadrāśva.

 To the West is the Varsha Ketumala.
 In the Centre is the Ilļāvṛta.
 Composed of these Nine Varshas is the Jambu-Dvipa, a lac of yojanast in extent, enclosed by the Salt-Sea of equal ex- tent.
 This Sea is begirt by the Plaksha-Dvipa of double that extent composed of seven Var- shas.
 This is (enclosed) by the Syrup1-Sea.
-This Sea by the Šalmali-Dvipa.
+This Sea by the Śalmali-Dvipa.
 This again by

 • See note (176), page 80.